 - Statement of Purpose focusing on the student’s goals in pursuing a Quantitative Research certificate;

-- Evidence of prerequisite research/statistics courses comparable to BER 640 Quantitative Research II, must have achieved a grade of B or better in prerequisite research courses.
+- Evidence of prerequisite research/statistics courses comparable to BER 540 Statistical Methods In Educ, must have achieved a grade of B or better in prerequisite research courses.

-- Student must have a Master’s degree in education (or a related field) and be accepted to the Quantitative Research non-degree certificate program by the Graduate School and departmental faculty.
+- Student must be accepted to the Quantitative Research non-degree certificate program by the Graduate School and departmental faculty.

-- Applications will consist of evidence of having a Master’s degree, a statement of purpose and evidence of prerequisite courses.
+- Applications will consist of evidence of a statement of purpose and evidence of prerequisite courses.

-- Student must have a minimum of 15 required hours.
+- Student must complete a minimum of 15 required hours.

 - Certificate completion will be monitored by certificate program administrators.